Heat takes a toll on expecting mothers

 "I stay awake all night, and due to sleep deprivation, I'm noticing reduced movements in my baby.
 Additionally, I'm experiencing persistent skin irritation with blisters on my neck," she added.

-This correspondent has spoken to 15 pregnant women for this report -- they all mentioned experiencing dehydration, sleeplessness, headaches, food aversion, constipation, and skin irritation during this heatwave.
+This correspondent has spoken to 15 pregnant women -- they all mentioned experiencing dehydration, sleeplessness, headaches, food aversion, constipation, and skin irritation during this heatwave.

 More than three mentioned a pain in their abdomen due to constipation.